konaraddi/learnpython/README.md

 The steps to change the User Settings is subject to change since VSCode is periodically updated.
 If you need assistance, then please feel free to email me (Omkar).

+For parents and kids who would like to set up their computers at home, see [for_parents.md](./for_parents.md).

 ## Resources Used

 - _Help Your Kids with Computer Coding_ by Carol Vorderman, Claire Quigley, Craig Steele, Daniel McCafferty, Jon Woodcock, and Seán McManus